 It is our #1 recommendation among all nonprofit blogging best practices.
 It is a great idea to create a blog, however it is extremely important to know and understand your target audience.

 Adding a reporting tool gives you powerful insights into the user behavior.
 It lets you know the kind of impact that your post is creating.
 In order to track such information, there are tools like Google Analytics that you can add to your blog.
 These tools are often free and require little work to install on your site.
 When you’re setting up Google Analytics, there is a tracking ID that you’ll have to install into the header of your site.
 Within a week of setting up an analytics account, your reports are ready to use.

 Here’s a guide to setting up the same.

 Practise modern blogging

-“Blogger” was the first blogging platform launched in 1999 and that was when the readers could engage publicly on an online piece or content.
-It gave the audience the freedom to express and share their opinion through comments.
+“Blogger” was the first blogging platform launched in 1999.
+It gave audiences the freedom to express and share their opinion through comments.
 Now, this has become a norm on every social media platform.
 Earlier, blogs were written in first person and the content was rather lengthy.
 Today, there is more variety, ranging from a 250 words article with images to articles with 5000 words, more like a photo essay or an infographic.
 The narrative too is no longer in first person with multiple authors to a single blog.
 Articles are now seen and referred to as “stories”.
 The art of storytelling has truly been upgraded.

 The right calls to action